-The consolidated financial statements have been prepared on a historical cost basis except for non-current assets and financial instruments, which are measured at fair value, as explained in the accounting policies set out in Note 3.

-The consolidated financial statements are presented in Canadian dollars, which is also the Corporation's functional currency.
+The condensed interim financial statements have been prepared on a historical cost basis except for non-current assets and financial instruments, which are measured at fair value, as explained in the accounting policies set out in Note 3.
+The condensed interim financial statements are presented in Canadian dollars, which is also the Corporation's functional currency.